Unified Capacity Limit of Non-coherent Wideband Fading Channels: Proof of Lemma 3

-For the second term of \eqref{eq:chainrule}, given that we have Rayleigh fading by assumption, the inequality in \eqref{eq:HestUpp} is met with equality.
-From there on, upper bounds are found by taking a couple of minimums in the argument of the logarithm
+For the second term of \eqref{eq:chainrule}, with the Rayleigh fading assumption, the inequality in \eqref{eq:HestUpp} is met with equality.
+From there on, upper bounds are found by taking a couple of minimums in the argument of the logarithm.